cyber-rhythms/cyber-rhythms.github.io/_posts/2021-04-02-pointwise-uniform.md

 ---
-layout: post
+layout: blog-post
 title:  "Pointwise and uniform convergence in statistics and machine learning."
+subtitle: |
+            In this note, I want to clarify how and why the somewhat subtle distinction between pointwise and uniform convergence in probability is important for understanding the generalisation ability of a machine learning algorithm.
 date:   2021-04-02 14:32:42 +0000
 categories: jekyll update
 katex: True
 ---

-**In this note, I want to clarify how and why the somewhat subtle distinction between pointwise and uniform convergence in probability is important for understanding the generalisation ability of a machine learning algorithm.**

 In this publically available lecture [here](https://www.youtube.com/watch?v=UFInqHnkYPU&list=PLJPW8OTey_OZk6K_9QLpguoPg_Ip3GkW_&index=3) [1], Larry Wasserman makes the following remark concerning pointwise and uniform convergence in probability, in context of binary classification: